orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Why isn't UnifiedPush a parameter here?
 * Check out `sandstorm-files.list`.
 A few things in there maybe don't belong.
 But also maybe some things we want to add more of, like timezones?
 But also - is the Python used?
 Is the node used?
 Why aren't they in there?
 * Confirm licenses for everything I use
-* Ntfy - Put Sandstorm ntfy on the ntfy page next to cloudtron!
+* Ntfy - Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
 Merge into ntfy?
 * Describe the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
 * Read? https://docs.ntfy.sh/config/#behind-a-proxy-tls-etc
 * Put data retention back to 12 hours